nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot-overview.md

 At each of these stages there is the option to evaluate and enforce a policy decision

-C.3 andC.8 are validation and policy enforcement points implemented at the registrar and therefore ideal for implementing the core networking policy
+C.3 and C.8 are validation and policy enforcement points implemented at the registrar and therefore ideal for implementing the core networking policy